Part VI — Questions and answers: Stanford University

 The questioning mind can never realise the Highest; only the aspiring heart can realise the Truth.
 If you want Light, then you have to have implicit faith.
 Faith in whom?
 Faith in yourself, faith in God and faith in the one whom you choose as your guide or leader.
 Once you reach the highest Goal, you do not need a guide.
 At that time, you and the Goal are together.
 But if you start questioning your own sincerity, or the sincerity and the capacity of your Guru, or the existence of the Goal itself, then you will never arrive there.
 If you really want to follow the spiritual life, you must have implicit faith in yourself, in your teacher and in God.
 Only then can you make the fastest progress.

-From:Sri Chinmoy,Fifty Freedom-Boats to one Golden Shore, part 4, Agni Press, 1974
+From:Sri Chinmoy,Fifty Freedom-Boats to One Golden Shore, part 4, Agni Press, 1974

 Sourced from https://srichinmoylibrary.com/ffb_4